fluxusfrequency/blog/goodbye-mvp-hello-v1.md

 ## Conclusion

 The move from MVP to V1 is a moment of transition for your business.
-It's vital to consider the norms that you're about to set up, that will have far-reaching effects into the future.
+It's vital to consider the norms that you're about to set up, which will have far-reaching effects into the future.
+You have to be smart.
+Know your customers, know your features, and don't delay.
+But also build a strong foundation, culturally and technically.
+Finally, set a deadline and stick to it.
+This lets you build the buzz, keep your team focused, and provides a great excuse to throw a big party.
+Just don't forget to invite me!

+Until then, best of luck with your business.

+P.S.
+Do you have any war stories about the first release of your product?
+Got any sage advice for our other readers?
+Leave us a comment!